 • Adaptations include salt-in and salt-out strategy.
-Salt-in strategy is the uptake of K+ and Cl- ions across the membrane and the salt-out method is the production of compatible solutes to become isoosmotic with the cell's environment.6 must be able to retain water and conserve energy for biomolecule repair2
+Salt-in strategy is the uptake of K+ and Cl- ions across the membrane and the salt-out method is the production of compatible solutes to become isoosmotic with the cell's environment. must be able to retain water and conserve energy for biomolecule repair

-• Chaotropic sites with low a_w include the Dead Sea and MgCl2 saturated deep-sea brine pools.3 square shape3
+• Chaotropic sites with low $a_w$ include the Dead Sea and MgCl2 saturated deep-sea brine pools.

-• Water is essential for life functions and is expressed as a_w^2 .
-The a_w of pure water is one, sea water is 0.98, and chaotropic environments can be 0.4.
-Microbial life can be active at a a_w as low as 0.61most can't survive below 0.9^1 help elucidate the molecular mechanisms of adaptation in
+• Water is essential for life functions and is expressed as $a_w^2$ .
+The aw of pure water is one, sea water is 0.98, and chaotropic environments can be 0.4.
+Microbial life can be active at a $a_w$ as low as 0.61most can't survive below $0.9^1$ square shape help elucidate the molecular mechanisms of adaptation in